Bill Keenan

 William Howard Keenan III (born April 15, 1986 in New York, New York) is an American author, screenwriter, playwright, and former professional ice hockey player who last played for IF Sundsvall of HockeyAllsvenskan.
 As of February 2019, he has served as chief operating officer of Graydon Carter's Air Mail.

+Early life and education

+Keenan was born and raised in Manhattan's Upper East Side.
+He is an alum of St. Bernard's School and Collegiate School.
+Keenan graduated from Harvard University in 2009 and received his MBA from Columbia Business School in 2016.

+Ice hockey

 Early career

+He played youth hockey for the Connecticut Yankees 1986 team which featured Jonathan Quick, Matt Lashoff, Rob Schremp, and Sean Backman.
+The team was coached by Sean's father, former New York Ranger Mike Backman.

 Keenan played for the New York Apple Core of the Eastern Junior Hockey League from 2003-2005.
-He was voted an EJHL All Star during the 2004-05 season along with his former Apple Core teammate and current NHL defenseman Matt Gilroy.
+He was voted an EJHL All Star during the 2004-05 season along with his Apple Core teammate Matt Gilroy.
 Keenan was originally drafted by the Hull Olympiques of the QMJHL but opted to forego major junior hockey and pursue the NCAA route.
 On December 4, 2004 he committed to play his collegiate hockey at Harvard University.
 He was ranked #207 among North American skaters in the 2005 NHL Central Scouting Bureau rankings.

 College career

 Keenan made his collegiate debut on November 5, 2005 against Princeton University at Baker Rink.
 He scored his first collegiate goal against St. Lawrence University on November 4, 2006 against Alex Petizian at the Bright Arena.
 Keenan was hampered by numerous injuries in college.
 He was a college roommate of professional soccer player Mike Fucito.